 Step 7: Insert ISO file in QEMU via Qtemu GUI

-Under the Machine settings, go to Media menu and click on the CD icon.
-This will open the Windows file explorer, navigate to ISO file of the OS which you want to boot with-in QEMU and click on the Save button.
+Under the Machine settings, go to the Media menu and click on the CD icon.
+This will open the Windows file explorer, navigate to the ISO file of the OS with which you want to boot in QEMU, and click on the Save button.

 Step 8: Boot Qemu Virtual Machine via GUI